 The short training videos are freely available in a HEE YouTube playlist.
 These introductory films – which have been watched over 500,000 times – help spot the signs of deterioration and serious illness such as sepsis in patients.

 Each video is around 3-4 minutes each – it will take just over 40 minutes to watch the series.

 On our Learning Disabilities Collaborative virtual events, we share local and national updates relevant to those working in the learning disabilities sector, people with lived experience, as well as families and carers.

 • Annual health checks

-RESTORE2™mini is for non-registered care staff and paid support staff who are not expected to perform observations, and covers “soft signs” of deterioration and structured communication.
+RESTORE2 mini is for non-registered care staff and paid support staff who are not expected to perform observations, and covers “soft signs” of deterioration and structured communication.
 This training is particularly suitable for non-medical care settings, such as residential homes and supported living, as well as for domiciliary care providers.
-Book here: https://registeryourinterestrestore2mini.eventbrite.co.uk
+Book RESTORE2 mini training.

-RESTORE2™ includes training on taking physical observations, including using pulse oximeters, and calculating the NEWS2 (national early warning score) and is suitable for all non-registered care staff, as well as being a refresher or upskilling for registered staff.
-It builds on the learning from the RESTORE2™mini session.
-Book here: https://carehomesrestore2full.eventbrite.co.uk
+RESTORE2 includes training on taking physical observations, including using pulse oximeters, and calculating the NEWS2 (national early warning score) and is suitable for all non-registered care staff, as well as being a refresher or upskilling for registered staff.
+It builds on the learning from the RESTORE2 mini session.
+Book RESTORE2 training.

-The train-the-trainer session will give those who have responsibility for training and supporting others the skills and confidence to deliver the RESTORE2™ and mini sessions.
+The train-the-trainer session will give those who have responsibility for training and supporting others the skills and confidence to deliver RESTORE2 and mini sessions.
 Book a train-the-trainer session.
 Please note it is a requirement for you to have attended a RESTORE2 Full or Mini session in order to join the train-the-trainer training.

 These sessions are aimed at homes in the West of England region.
-If you are from outside of the area please contact your local AHSN to access local training.
+If you are from outside of the area, please contact your local AHSN to access local training.